Lightstreamer/Lightstreamer-kafka-connector/README.md

 ## Quick Start

-To rapidly showcase the functioning of the Lighstreamer Kafka Connector, the [`examples/quickstart`](examples/quickstart/) folder hosts all the stuff required to set up a quickstart app to display real-time market data received from Lightstreamer Server.
+To rapidly showcase the functioning of the Lightstreamer Kafka Connector, the [`examples/quickstart`](examples/quickstart/) folder hosts all the stuff required to set up a quickstart app to display real-time market data received from Lightstreamer Server.
 The app is a modified version of the [Stock List](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-javascript?tab=readme-ov-file#basic-stock-list-demo---html-client) demo.

 ![quick-start-diagram](quickstart-diagram.png)